How Americans' views of racial discrimination have shifted since 2021, according to AP-NORC polling

 John Bartus, a 66-year-old registered Republican in Twin Falls, Idaho, says that DEI might have been “a good thing for all races of people, but it seems like it’s gone far left.”
 It’s his impression that DEI compels companies to hire people based on their race or if they identify as LGBTQ+.

-“The most qualified person ought to get a job based on their merit or based on their educational status,” Bartus said.
+“The most qualified person ought to get a job based on their merit or based on their educational status,” said Bartus, who's white.

 Brider, the Black California resident, objects to the notion that white people face the same level of discrimination as Black people.
 But while she thinks the aims of DEI are admirable, she also sees the reality as flawed.